 The majority of males prefer their dermal filler and other cosmetic results to be natural.
-Here we will share a case of a 33 year old man who had dermal fillers and a threadlift.
+Here we will share a case of a man in his early thirties who had dermal fillers and a threadlift.

 This case is important to assess as males also tend to prefer that lean and angular look, but a youthful version.
 As practitioners, we always need to have a great discussion with the patient to determine the aesthetic look they are trying to achieve.